kristjan-u4/daca-portfolio/README.md

 Because of my background, the words **"data"** and **"analysis"** strongly resonate with me.

 Although I was already quite comfortable with SQL, I knew there was still a lot to learn.
-Beyond databases, I had almost no experience with Python—and "data analysis" as a discipline was completely new territory for me.
-I decided to enroll in the DACA program to truly understand what data analysis entails, discover how SQL and **Python** are used in this context, gain hands-on experience with Python, and see how **AI** can be integrated into the data analysis workflow.
+Beyond databases, I had almost no experience with **Python**—and "data analysis" as a discipline was completely new territory for me.
+I decided to enroll in the DACA program to truly understand what data analysis entails, discover how SQL and Python are used in this context, gain hands-on experience with Python, and see how **AI** can be integrated into the data analysis workflow.

 ## What I Learned